 - Characters do not benefit from any boons until the character reaches the minimum Chronicle level

 - Characters receiving credit for pregen chronicles can earn the rewards or benefits associated with any of their current boons, as long as those boons could have been slotted during the course of the adventure.
-This can also applies to “out of table” boons like Digital Presence or Worldwide Explorer.
+This can also apply to “out of table” boons like Digital Presence or Worldwide Explorer.

 Chronicles are applied in the order in which they were played.
 Add all earned rewards and make Downtime checks before applying the next Chronicle.
 Applying credit in batches may advance a character multiple levels.
 The character’s level cannot exceed the level of any Chronicle applied to them, so any out-of-level Chronicles applied are lost.